BEAUTY is a BLAST

 August 4, 1945 - August 14, 2024

 eulogyDad, Grandad, Great-Grandad, husband, teacher, writer, mentor, friend, artist.
 What a lot of jobs.
 Dad lived his life in pursuit of beauty and truth through his art.
 Today, as we lay him to rest among these trees, it feels right that his final home should be such a place of natural beauty.Our relationship wasn't always simple - an ocean between us meant our time together was limited, but the moments we did share helped shape my life.
 He gave me my first glimpses into how to see the world through an artist's eyes, teaching me that beauty can be found in unexpected places.
 He taught me that nobody was ever going to give you anything, so if you wanted it, you better go and get it.
-He taught me that with enough belief, not even an army can stop you, and he taught me that it was just fine for other people to think you were wrong, because they probably just didn't understand the topic on the first place.
+He taught me that with enough belief, not even an army can stop you, and he taught me that it was just fine for other people to think you were wrong, because they probably just didn't understand the topic in the first place.
 He taught me those things by being those things, and while I've spent my whole life wishing for more time together, I'm forever grateful for the dad I knew - unique, bold, smart, honest, true, and one of the most creative people there has ever been.I have to say it's nice to be able to talk for this long without being interrupted, but I loved all those stories too, even if I didn't realise it at the time.
-Dad loved laughing, and we shared a deep love of terrible jokes, that we sent to each other for 50 years, a tradition that I'm delighted to say his other grandchildren H&V have adopted.
+Dad loved laughing, and we shared a deep love of terrible jokes, that we sent to each other for 50 years, a tradition that I'm delighted to say his other grandchildren Harley and Vince have adopted.
 Traditions are important.
 I know his spirit didn't die, because I see it in the mirror every morning, and now I see it in the eyes of all of you that are here today.
 Dad, may you rest peacefully here in this forest, surrounded by the kind of beauty you spent your life creating and sharing with the world.
 I love you, we all do, and we always will.Cyrus, when we laid Dad to rest, November 2024

-Artists, Writers, and Lenders
+The Artists, Writers, and Lenders

 curator and organizer